Currency Management

 Visual Elements

-- Flag Icon - Country flag or currency symbol
+- Flag Icon - Country flag

 Exchange Rate Configuration